 Saved in the

-ds-sync-hist attribute (This attribute can only be viewed by an administrator.)
+ds-sync-hist attribute (can be viewed only by an administrator)

 Updated (but not used) for normal operations